Siftah/get_iplayer/installer.md

 ### CGI Script

-The CGI file is a simple UNIX shell script that responds to a fixed set of query string values by redirecting the requesting application to the download URL for the corresponding helper application.
+The CGI file is a UNIX shell script that responds to a fixed set of query string values by redirecting the requesting application to the download URL for the corresponding helper application.

 Example of `get_iplayer_setup.cgi`: